laobubu/HyperMD/README.md

  - Spread HyperMD to the world!

 -------------------------------------------------------
-[CodeMirror]: https://codemirror.net/   a powerful text editor for the browser.
+[CodeMirror]: https://codemirror.net/   A powerful text editor for the browser.
-[RequireJS]:  http://requirejs.org/   an JavaScript AMD module loader.
+[RequireJS]:  http://requirejs.org/   An JavaScript AMD module loader.
+[MathJax]:  https://www.mathjax.org/  A JavaScript display engine for mathematics.
-[laobubu]: https://laobubu.net/  the author of HyperMD
+[laobubu]:  https://laobubu.net/  The author of HyperMD.
+[HyperMD-Doc]:  https://laobubu.net/hypermd/docs  The HyperMD Documentation.
 [^1]: Ctrl+Click works too, but will jump to the footnote if exists.
 [^2]: Languages as many as CodeMirror supports.
 [^3]: If the theme is not designed for HyperMD, some features will not be present.